weakphish/HACKERMAN/README.md

 # HACKERMAN
 This is a fork of tsumarios' Kali Dockerfile.
 It was born out my need for a reproducible environment to do some x86 stuff on my M1 Macbook, as QEMU is slow and I liked the idea of deploying it anywhere.

+I modified it to add some of my own personal stuff.
+Thank you to the orignal authors!

 ## Included tools
 These are the main **tools** which are included: